PatchesOHoolihan/Babysitter-Kata/README.md

 ## Pre-coding notes
 I find that it helps to write down thoughts, ideas, and observations I have about a coding problem or exercise before typing any code.
 Most of this section was written before I began coding with some parts added or modified during and after the completion of the kata.

-- The goal of this exercise is to create a method that will output a single value that is the amount of money paid to a babysitter after the completion of one shift.
+- The goal of this exercise is to create a method that will output a single value that is the amount of money owed to a babysitter after the completion of one shift.
 - The method that we need to create that will output this value will require three inputs:
 	- The starting time of the babysitter's shift.
 	- The ending time of the babysitter's shift.